Tate St Ives Roof Garden – A Coastal Wildflower Landscape in Cornwall

 Tate St Ives roof garden - a coastal meadow

-Coastal wildflower gardening - Cornwall
+Coastal wildflower gardening in Cornwall

 Other plants you may find on the roof garden